aniskhan25/hmsc/docs/source/plan.rst

 automatically verify that our code adheres to the standard.
 We will also verify this through our code reviews.

--  Coding standard for Python: PEP-8 [pep8]
+-  Coding standard for Python: PEP-8 [pep8] using Black
 -  Enforced by PyFlakes: https://pypi.python.org/pypi/pyflakes
 -  JavaScript JSLint coding standard
 -  Enforced by the JSLint tool: http://www.jslint.com/